 DragonFly On-Line Manual Pages

-CURLOPT_ACCEPT_ENCODING(3) libcurl CURLOPT_ACCEPT_ENCODING(3)
+CURLOPT_ACCEPT_ENCODING(3) curl_easy_setopt options CURLOPT_ACCEPT_ENCODING(3)

 NAME

-CURLOPT_ACCEPT_ENCODING - automatic decompression of HTTP downloads
+CURLOPT_ACCEPT_ENCODING - enables automatic decompression of HTTP down-

 SYNOPSIS